 The Victoria's Secret Catalog Never Stops Coming continues to find a widespread audience.
 In 2002, Ford Motor Company purchased 110,000 copies of to use as giveaways in their national education outreach campaign, for which Ms. Nash waived her royalties.
 Ford also toured her to major cities to speak and to sign books during Breast Cancer Awareness Month in 2002, and hired her to write a short work of fiction, entitled My Grandma's Bandana, which was given away to survivors at Susan G. Komen Race for the Cure events in 2003 and 2004.

-Ms. Nash's other work includes Raising a Reader: A Mother's Tale of Desperation and Delight (St. Martin's Press, August, 2003) and Altared States: Surviving the Engagement (Crown 1992).
+Ms. Nash's other work includes Raising a Reader: A Mother's Tale of Desperation and Delight and Altared States: Surviving the Engagement.
 She has taught classes on illness and storytelling at both UCLA and WebMD.com.
 A graduate of Wellesley College, Ms. Nash lives with her husband and their two girls in Los Angeles, California.
-She is completing a novel called The Last Beach Bungalow about a survivor's search for home.